 - and More!

-What you need to make this Beetroot Quinoa Burger?
+What you need to make this Beetroot Burger

-– Canned beets!
-Preferably pickled, but canned in plain water will work as well.
+- Canned beets: Pickled beets were used when developing this vegan burger recipe, but canned in plain water will work as well.
 I recommend avoiding the cooked beets in syrup, those end up with a very sweet burger that’s high in added sugar.

-– Another option: cooked beets.
-The refrigerated produce section also has cooked beets in a package.
+- Cooked beets: The refrigerated produce section usually has cooked beets in a package.
 These will work, but make sure you keep the liquid and note you may need to add a little balsamic vinegar mixed with water to get the full 1/2 cup of liquid needed.

-– Fresh herbs or spices.
-Either will work!
-Use 1 tsp dried to every 1 tbsp fresh.
-The cilantro is very mild in here flavor wise, so I promise even if you aren’t a cilantro lover, you may still LOVE this!
+- Fresh or dried herbs: Either works!
+1 tsp dried to every 1 Tbsp fresh herbs, or 1/2 tsp garlic powder to 1 whole garlic clove.
+The cilantro is very mild in here flavor-wise, so I promise even if you aren’t a cilantro lover, you may still LOVE this!

-You can make these in your air fryer (which I highly suggest) or in a regular oven as well.
+You can make these in your air fryer (which I highly suggest) or in a regular oven.
 I’ve listed both options in the recipe for you!

--You can literally toss everything into a high powered blender (or food processor) with the exception of the quinoa and corn grits (#1).
+(1) You can literally toss everything into a high powered blender (or food processor) with the exception of the quinoa and corn grits.

--Pour the mixture into a bowl and combine with quinoa and corn grits (#3).
+(3) Pour the mixture into a bowl and combine with quinoa and corn grits.

--Form into patties and press in a panko coating (#4).
+(4) Form into patties and press in a panko coating.

 - Use the red beets!
 The beautiful color in these is from the natural food coloring of the red varieties.
 Plus, they back a ton of great nutrition!